-When it comes to managing properties, no two landlords will take the same approach to managing their properties.
-Luckily Landlord Vision can be customised in a variety of ways, so you can manage your portfolio however you like it.
-In this month’s tip, we’re introducing you to the most popular customisations.
+No two landlords take the same approach to managing their properties.
+Luckily Landlord Vision can be customised so you can manage your portfolio however you like it.
+In this month’s tip we’ll introduce you to the most popular customisations.
 Give this a read and have a play around to put your own stamp on the software.

 Change the First Screen